dstrunk/agnostic-test/README.md

 - Select the desired command from the dropdown selection

 ## Currently Supported Testing Frameworks

+Pull requests are welcome for new languages or frameworks.
+Due to limited familiarity with other languages, it is preferred that any new language support also comes with test coverage.

 At the moment, the following languages are supported: